Walter Freudenthal: Death and legacy

 A man with thinning, blackish hair, an unmistakable, nimble, bird-like gait, who would disappear as fast as he had approached.
 He would depart with a short farewell, which would not last longer than the usual good-bye on the main station of Breslau after a weekend trip, even when it involved foreign travel, the ocean, years, and war.

-Numerous textbooks and articles by other dermatologists refer to him as Freudenthal of Wroclaw.
+Numerous textbooks and articles by other dermatologists refer to him as Freudenthal of Wrocław.